dlejay/unschooling-friendly-countries/README.md

 Whithin the context of the following list, an _unschooling friendly country_ is a sovereign state or a self-governing territory with permanent population not part of a sovereign state, in which:

-1. Homeschooling is a legal form of schooling ;
+1. Parents may choose home education as a matter of right ;
 2. It can be started immediately ;
 3. It can be curriculum-free.